top of page

 🔵 5.
 Murder Is Bad Manners – Robin Stevens

-Series: Murder Most Unladylike, Book 1 of 9 (series complete)
+Series: Murder Most Unladylike, Book 1 of 5 Ongoing

 At a strict British boarding school, two sharp minded girls investigate a classmate’s suspicious death.
 Clever, fast paced written for Upper Elementary / Middle Grade readers